anees12369/Terraform-Learning/Resource-Deployment/Intro-to-Deployment.md

 - `"hashicorp/aws"` → This means Terraform will download the AWS provider plugin from the **Terraform Registry under the hashicorp namespace.**
 - `version = "5.62.0"` → Locks the AWS provider to this version.

+- *Backend block can be added within this block, see Configure-Backend.md*

 2.**The Provider Block**